Ten Laws to Design By

-This is commonly an issue where companies feel the need to put everything they possibly could up on the website in the rare case that someone wants the information.
+This is commonly an issue where companies need to put everything they possibly could up on the website in the rare case someone wants the information.
 What gets ignored is that the overwhelming majority of the users will access about 20% of the content on the site (see the 80/20 rule earlier).

 9. Fibonacci Sequence

 The Fibonacci Sequence is a series of numbers in which each number is the sum of the preceding two.
-For example if you started with 1 it would go like this:
+For example, if you started with 1 it would go like this:

 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, etc…

-This sequence can be used to create visual patterns, create shapes, organic figures, build grids or dictate sizing and ratios.
+This sequence can be used to create visual patterns, create shapes, and organic figures, build grids or dictate sizing and ratios.
 The Fibonacci sequence is considered to be one of the most influential patterns in both mathematics as well as design.

 10. Mental Models

 The Mental Model law states that it is significantly easier for users to understand and learn something new if they can model it off of something they already understand.
-This is why the concept of tabs works so well and why operating systems are modeled off of real world office situations (folders, files, desktop, etc…)
+This is why the concept of tabs works so well and why operating systems are modeled off of real-world office situations (folders, files, desktop, etc…)